9 unusual jobs and careers you never knew existed

 But as the position entails being extremely involved in the whole process of arranging your wedding with you (even to the point of walking you down the aisle), they've earned themselves the 'bridesmaid' title.

 Ever marvelled at the fact there are never any empty seats during televised awards ceremonies?
 Yeah, neither have we.

-Back in 2013, travel agents First Choice employed the world's first ever Waterslide Tester – and he was a 22-year-old student from the University of Leeds!
+Back in 2013, the travel company First Choice employed the world's first-ever Waterslide Tester – and he was a 22-year-old student from the University of Leeds.

-This one is so good we'd probably even pay them to let us do the job!
+This one is so good we'd probably even pay them to let us do the job.

 Let's be honest – most of us would like to think we're cut out for this role.
 But the sad truth is: we're not (sorry).

 Also known as a 'Cool Spotter' or 'Trend Watcher', this unusual job entails being seriously in the know when it comes to trends in popular culture.
 You should be able to predict what the latest fad is going to be before it hits.